pebblecode/pebblecode.github.io/1-about.md

 ## Hero Content
 hero-title: about
-hero-subtitle: pebble {code} has been around since early 2010, building software for startups, investment funds, gaming companies &amp; enterprise.
+hero-subtitle: pebble {code} was founded to focus its entire passionate existence on building the right products for great clients, hiring the best talent and creating a truly great place to grow, work and have fun.

 cover-img: office/couch.jpg

 ---

-## A bit about us
+## Some History

-Incorporated in 2010, pebble {code} was born out of its sister company pebble.it to focus its entire passionate existence on building the right products for the right clients, hiring the best talent and truly creating a great place to grow, work and have fun.
+We have been around since early 2010, building software for startups, investment funds, gaming companies &amp; enterprises across many industries. pebble {code} was born out of its sister company <a href="http://pebbleit.com">pebble.it</a> (who provides creative IT support &amp; solutions) with which we still share an office, an ethos and a social life.

-We believe that we have created this and we are growing into a company with ever increasing resources to continue the upwards cycle of improvement... and it is exciting!
+Bios of our founders and directors are below, but important to know that we value our people and their happiness above all else.
+We believe in employee empowerment and development, only working on work that excites us and that unnecessary management layers are, well, unnecessary.

-We believe in employee empowerment and development, only working on work that excites us and no unnecessary management layers.
+pebble {code} has a great product and luckily a huge market of juicy problems to get stuck into.
+We are growing too and with this growth comes ever increasing resources to continually improve... and it is exciting!